Teaspot-Studio/asteroids/README.md

 There is also several `ghcid` scripts for interactive development (notice that they are called outside of any dev shell):
 1. `cd back && ./ghcid.sh` for backend.
-2. `cd front && ./ghcid.sh` for frontend .
+2. `cd front && ./ghcid.sh` for frontend.
-3. `cd gane && ./ghcid.sh` for gameplay part.
+3. `cd game && ./ghcid.sh` for gameplay part.